urmastalimaa/interactive-frontend-development/homework/thump/exercise2.md

   * It is in your version control history, just delete it
 * Put components into different modules (files)
   * It is easier for yourself as well as others to read
-* Do not put application logic into React
-  * React is a view library

 ### Game setup